-The colourful vitenge (the singular of this is kitenge) worn by most Tanzanian women can be picked up cheaply at any market in the country.
+The colorful Vitenge (the singular of this is kitenge) worn by most Tanzanian women can be picked up cheaply at any market in the country.

-The curio shops near the clock tower in Arusha are the best place to shop for curios, offering decent quality at competitive prices, bur a good selection is also available on Zanzibar and in many upmarket hotel shops.
+The curio shops near the clock tower in Arusha are the best place to shop for curios, offering decent quality at competitive prices, but a good selection is also available in Zanzibar and in many upmarket hotel shops.

 Prices in shops are fixed, but those offered at stalls are highly negotiable.
 Unless you are good at bargaining, you may well end up paying more at a stall than you would in a shop!

-It is considered poor taste for men and women to display open affection, for instance by holding hands in public, or kissing or embracing would be seriously offensive.
+It is considered poor taste for men and women to display open affection, for instance holding hands in public or kissing or embracing would be seriously offensive.
 Oddly, it is quite normal for friends of the same sex to walk around hand-in-hand.